hy1984427/BDD-with-PageObject/StartWithCucumber/CreateCucumberFeatureFileToTestCalculator.md

 # Create Cucumber Feature file to test calculator

-Let's go back to Cucumber folder with `cd ..`
+Let's go into Cucumber folder with `cd ..`

 And `mkdir features` to create "features" folder to hold feature files.